A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Methodology

-We have examined the efficiency, estimation, and inference of $\psi_v$ for $v \in \mathcal{V}$.
-In this subsection, our focus is to investigate the estimation and inference for the target parameter $\psi_{mRR}$.
-To accomplish this, we employ the functional delta method to analyze $\psi_{mRR} = \text{exp}(\ln(\psi_{v}) - \ln(\psi_{v_0}))$ (\cite{van2000asymptotic}).
-Starting with the von Mises expansion for $\psi_{mRR}$ as our foundation, we then propose a one-step estimator (denoted as $\psi^{eif}_{mRR}$) and explore its properties, including $\sqrt{n}$-consistency, asymptotic normality, and double robustness, which are thoroughly elucidated in a theorem and a corresponding corollary in Section \ref{mrrThm} of the supplementary materials.
+In this subsection we present an efficient double machining learning (DML)\cite{chernozhukov2018double} estimator and variance estimate for the target parameter $\psi_{mRR}$.
+We apply the functional delta method to obtain the von Mises expansion for $\psi_{mRR} = \text{exp}(\ln(\psi_{v}) - \ln(\psi_{v_0}))$\cite{van2000asymptotic}.
+We propose a related one-step estimator (denoted as $\hat{\psi}^{eif}_{mRR}$) and explore its properties, including $\sqrt{n}$-consistency, asymptotic normality, and double robustness, in a theorem and a corresponding corollary in Appendix Section \ref{mrrThm}.

-Therefore, our efficient VE estimation procedure under TND, namely TNDDR (TND Doubly Robust), can be summarized in a three-step algorithm, as presented in Algorithm \ref{AlgTNDDR}.

-For $v$ and $v_0$ in $\mathcal{V}$, the marginal RR, $\psi_{mRR}$, is efficiently and double-robustly estimated by $\hat{\psi}^{eif}_{mRR} = \hat{\psi}_{v}/\hat{\psi}_{v_0}$ (See Section \ref{mrrThm} of the supplementary materials).
-To estimate the nuisance functions, we use the highly-adaptive lasso (HAL)\citep{benkeser2016highly} a supervised learning approach that satisfies the convergence requirements in Corollary \ref{cor1}.
-The HAL estimator is derived through a process of $L_1$-penalized regression on basis functions, with cross-validated selection of the optimal bounding of the $L_1$-norm.
-Assuming a bounded variation norm for the regression function, the HAL estimator can converge to the true function in $L_2$-norm at a rate of at least $n^{-1/4}$, regardless of the dimension of the covariates \citep{bibaut2019fast,ki2021mars}.

-For inference of the estimation of the marginal risk ratio, we use a logarithmic transformation to improve the accuracy of the normal approximation \citep{agresti2012categorical}.
-To obtain the asymptotic variance of the estimator of the natural logarithm of $\psi_{mRR}$, using the EIF of $\ln(\psi_{mRR}):=\ln(\psi_{v}/\psi_{v_0}),$